 Algorithmic Auditing and Privacy: Auditing for fairness while protecting privacy of users is also an active area of research that our work contributes to.
-Segal et al. proposed a privacy-preserving framework for certifying the fairness of machine learning models through an interactive test [72].
+Segal et al. proposed a privacy-preserving framework for certifying the fairness of machine learning models through an interactive test [86].
 Their framework protects privacy of auditors' query inputs by using secure computation to ensure the model owner does not see the data in the queries.
-In contrast, our method assumes user data is already known to the platform, as is in the case of social media platforms.
+In contrast, our method assumes user data is already known to the platform, as is the case of social media platforms.
 Our framework focuses on protecting the information query outputs leak about users or the platforms' algorithms to the auditor.

 Other studies at the intersection of auditing and privacy have also looked at addressing privacy and other challenges around use of demographic data.
-Studies by Holstein [40] and later by Andrus [4] interviewed practitioners from a wide range of industries to map out such challenges and normative questions around collection, inference, and use of sensitive demographics attributes of users for fairness efforts [4, 40].
-Similarly, Bogen et al. discusses the challenges around access to demographic attributes that arise due to different laws and inconsistent practices across different domains such as credit, employment, and health [12].
+Studies by Holstein [49] and later by Andrus [4] interviewed practitioners from a wide range of industries to map out such challenges and normative questions around collection, inference, and use of sensitive demographics attributes of users for fairness efforts [4, 49].
+Similarly, Bogen et al. discusses the challenges around access to demographic attributes that arise due to different laws and inconsistent practices across different domains such as credit, employment, and health [15].
 Platforms like Meta are actively working to address these challenges with new mechanisms for internal studies of the impact of sensitive attributes while protecting privacy [1, 6].
 Our proposal sidesteps these challenges as it does not require platforms to collect or store sensitive attributes; they only need to be known by the external auditor.
-Similar to our work, Veale et al.'s proposes use of a trusted third-party entity to collect demographic data of users of an algorithmic system and later used the data for auditing the system [84].
+Similar to our work, Veale et al.'s proposes use of a trusted third-party entity to collect demographic data of users of an algorithmic system and later used the data for auditing the system [98].
 Our proposal differs in that it does not require collection of demographic attributes of all users, but just enough number needed to conduct an audit.
+Other works aiming to determine disparate algorithmic outcomes based on group membership, such as by [55] and [38], operate under a different privacy goal - they aim to keep group membership private from the auditor.